DeSoto, Texas: History

 The population surpassed 30,000 in 1990.
 City development progressed in the following years.
 A primary example of this was the creation of DeSoto's Town Center.
 Officials converted an abandoned strip center located at one of the city's main intersections into a unique central business district.
 Since its opening, the Town Center has become an anchor of the community, housing city hall, the public library, a civic center, recreation cente, and a 180-seat auditorium and outdoor amphitheater.

 Throughout the 1990s, DeSoto experienced a significant change in the demographic composition of the city.
 In the 1990 census, Whites comprised 75.97% of the city's population, but that figure had declined to 48.83% in the 2000 census, and 17.4% non-Hispanic White by 2010.
 By contrast, the African American population grew rapidly.
 In 2000, African Americans were 45.53% of the population, up from 20.83% in 1990.
 Hispanics accounted for 4.98% of the population in 1990 and 7.30% in 2000.
 With roughly 45,500 residents as of 2005, DeSoto is the largest and most diverse city in southwest Dallas County.

 On June 11, 2006, the National Civic League named DeSoto an "All-America City".
 The All-America City Award is the nation's oldest community-recognition program and recognizes communities whose citizens work together to identify and tackle community-wide challenges and achieve uncommon results.

-A 2015 article related a growing trend of largely middle class and educated African Americans moving to DeSoto.
+A 2015 article related a growing trend of largely middle class and college educated African Americans moving to DeSoto.

+In April 2026, DeSoto celebrated the opening of its Aquatic and Recreation Center (ARC) at McCowan Park.
+The $53 million, 74,000-square-foot facility, is the centerpiece of DeSoto's parks master plan.